robinovitch61/the-leo-zone/content/posts/hashmap-in-c/index.md

 ### The buckets array

-When setting a value, the hash table internally runs the key through its hash function, takes the output modulo the length its buckets array, and puts the value at that index of the buckets array.
+When setting a value, the hash table internally runs the key through its hash function, takes the output modulo the length of its buckets array, and puts the value at that index of the buckets array.
 For example, say "hello" hashed to 123 as above, and our buckets array is of length 4. `123 % 4` is 3.
 If I wanted to associate the key "hello" with the number 72 in my hash table, the buckets array would look like this in pseudo-code:

 ```python
 > h["hello"] = 72